 “Where we are more concerned in relation to crowding is where investors make a strategic mistake and they need to correct [their position].
 A correction depends on how big they are; if they dominate in trading, then everybody will feel it.”

-Wai Lee will present his latest research into crowding at the i3 Equities & Equity Alternatives Forum, which will be held on 26 and 27 February at the Pullman on the Park in Melbourne.
+Wai Lee presented his latest research into crowding at the i3 Equities & Equity Alternatives Forum, which was held on 26 and 27 February at the Pullman on the Park in Melbourne.
 For more information, please see here.